 Info & Technical

-All holds (excluding screw-ons) can take either a countersunk or cap head bolt as standard.
-For larger holds or holds with an elongated shape, we have added a counter screw placement to prevent spinning on wooden walls.
-For GRP or concrete surfaces where secondary screws are not possible, a risk assessment should be carried out to determine the likelihood and impact of holds spinning.
-For the Mini Volumes & Super sets, we recommend using a bolt and minimum 2 screw placements, one at either side of the length of the hold.
-Some sets also feature a special 'mouse hole' around the outer circumference of the hold, to allow effective side pinning with a screw.
-Our Fiberglass Volumes should be attached using all available screw placements.
+ii.
+All holds (excluding screw-ons) can take either a countersunk or cap head M10 bolt as standard.
+For larger holds or holds with an elongated shape, we have added an M5 counter screw placement to prevent spinning on wooden walls.
+For GRP or concrete surfaces where secondary M5 screws are not possible, a risk assessment should be carried out to determine the likelihood and impact of holds spinning and the suitability of each hold for the substrate it is to be affixed to.

+vi.
 The following torque settings are recommended for fixing the holds to an even, untreated and flat 18mm plywood surface using M10 Bolts (hold sets listed below are for size reference):

 Small Holds - Mini Bolt-ons, Crimps, Mini Jugs, Micro Jugs, Small Crimps, Slots: 30 - 35Nm

 Medium Holds - Pockets, Medium Jugs, Roof Jugs, Domes, Mini Wedges: 35 - 40Nm